rcmiller01/test2/ADVANCED_FEATURES_SUMMARY.md

 ## 🎬 **Scene Initiation System** ✅ **IMPLEMENTED**

 ### **Feature Description**
-Responds to text input by generating video scenes that act out the emotional content, as requested by Mia: "If I say something in text, would they want to reply with video acting out the scene?"
+Responds to text input by generating video scenes that act out the emotional content, as requested: "If I say something in text, would they want to reply with video acting out the scene?"

 ### **Key Components**
 - **Text Analysis**: Emotion detection and intensity calculation